gemini-testing/html-reporter/README.md

 ]
 ```

+* **yandexMetrika** (optional) `Object` - allows to add [yandex metrika](https://yandex.ru/support/metrica/index.html) to your report.
+The metrika can help you to get how developers interact with your report and what kind of problems they encounter at that.
+To start using it, you should create a counter first: see [how to create a counter](https://yandex.ru/support/metrica/general/creating-counter.html).
+And then in the Yandex.Metrica interface, go to the Settings section (on the Code snippet tab), click Copy and add the copied code to the **customScripts**-field.

+Nested fields:
+  * **counterNumber** (optional) `Number` - uniq counter in yandex metrika, used in order to send goals achievement.

+Supported goals (js events), [more info about goals](https://yandex.ru/support/metrica/general/goals.html):
+* **ACCEPT_SCREENSHOT** - click on "Accept" button;
+* **ACCEPT_OPENED_SCREENSHOTS** - click on "Accept opened" button.

 Also there is ability to override plugin parameters by CLI options or environment variables
 (see [configparser](https://github.com/gemini-testing/configparser)).
 Use `html_reporter_` prefix for the environment variables and `--html-reporter-` for the cli options.